 A herd of almost 40 Red Deer were headed in our direction, so I crouched down low with my camera poised amongst the ferns and waited for them to move closer.
-My partner moved to a safer distance, whereas I opted to 'see what happens'.

 After perhaps 10 minutes I found myself sat surrounded by deer; there were a lot of females in the herd and numerous younger individuals, presumably last year's fawns.
 Young males had spindly antlers growing from their skulls in odd shapes and directions, but there were also 6 or 7 big Stags with imposing headpieces that I estimate must have been at least 1.5m across, perfectly symmetrical and adorned with dried grass and other vegetation.